 When options are exercised, the Company's policy is to issue previously unissued shares of common stock.
 The intrinsic value of a stock option is calculated as the difference between the per share exercise price of the underlying stock option award and the estimated per share fair value of the Company's common stock at the measurement date.
-The total intrinsic value of options exercised during the year ended December 31, 2022 was \$17.6 million.
+The total intrinsic value of options exercised during the years ended December 31, 2022 and 2023 was \$17.6 million and \$25.8 million, respectively.

-The weighted-average grant date fair value of options granted during the year ended December 31, 2022 was \$4.41 per share.
-The total grant date fair value of options vested during the year ended December 31, 2022 was \$9.5 million.
+The weighted-average grant date fair value of options granted during the years ended December 31, 2022 and 2023 was \$8.82 and \$15.48 per share, respectively.
+The total grant date fair value of options vested during the years ended December 31, 2022 and 2023 was \$9.5 million and \$13.2 million, respectively.

-As of December 31, 2022, there was approximately \$32.2 million of total unrecognized compensation cost, related to unvested options, which is expected to be recognized over a weighted-average remaining requisite service period of 2.9 years, using the straight-line method.
+As of December 31, 2023, there was approximately \$19.4 million of total unrecognized compensation cost, related to unvested options, which is expected to be recognized over a weighted-average remaining requisite service period of 2.0 years, using the straight-line method.